Apophatic theology: Etymology and definition

 Pseudo Dionysius describes the kataphatic or affirmative way to the divine as the "way of speech": that we can come to some understanding of the Transcendent by attributing all the perfections of the created order to God as its source.
 In this sense, we can say "God is Love", "God is Beauty", "God is Good".

 The apophatic or negative way stresses God's absolute transcendence and unknowability in such a way that we cannot say anything about the divine essence because God is so totally beyond being.
 The dual concept of the immanence and transcendence of God can help us to understand the simultaneous truth of both "ways" to God: at the same time as God is immanent, God is also transcendent.
 At the same time as God is knowable, God is also unknowable.
 God cannot be thought of as one or the other only.

+In literary and rhetorical analysis, such claims about the inadequacy of language are often discussed under the Topos of ineffability (German: Unsagbarkeitstopos).

 Origins and development

-According to Fagenblat, "negative theology is as old as philosophy itself:" elements of it can be found in Plato's unwritten doctrines, while it is also present in Neo-Platonic, Gnostic and early Christian writers.
+According to philosophy professor Michael Fagenblat, "negative theology is as old as philosophy itself": elements of the idea can be found in Plato's unwritten doctrines, while it is also present in Neo-Platonic, Gnostic and early Christian writers.
 A tendency to apophatic thought can also be found in Philo of Alexandria.

-According to Carabine, "apophasis proper" in Greek thought starts with Neo-Platonism, with its speculations about the nature of the One, culminating in the works of Proclus.
+According to Dirdre Carabine, "apophasis proper" in Greek thought starts with Neo-Platonism, with its speculations about the nature of the One, culminating in the works of Proclus.
 Carabine writes that there are two major points in the development of apophatic theology, namely the fusion of the Jewish tradition with Platonic philosophy in the writings of Philo, and the works of Pseudo-Dionysius the Areopagite, who infused Christian thought with Neo-Platonic ideas.

-The Early Church Fathers were influenced by Philo, and Meredith even states that Philo "is the real founder of the apophatic tradition."
+The Early Church Fathers were influenced by Philo, and Anthony Meredith even states that Philo "is the real founder of the apophatic tradition".
 Yet, it was with Pseudo-Dionysius the Areopagite and Maximus the Confessor, whose writings shaped both Hesychasm (the contemplative monastic tradition of the Eastern Orthodox Churches) and the mystical traditions of western Europe, that apophatic theology became a central element of Christian theology and contemplative practice.

-Elijah's hearing of a "still, small voice" at 1 Kings 19:11-13 has been proposed as a Biblical example of apophatic prayer.
+Elijah's hearing of a "still, small voice" at 1 Kings 19:11–13 has been proposed as a Biblical example of apophatic prayer.